 MAIC has the opportunity to:

-- Harness and support broader technological or innovation changes in road safety, trauma injury management and claims management system processes;
+• support broader technological or innovative changes in road safety, trauma injury management and claims management system processes

-- Actively reduce the incidence and severity of road trauma; and
+• reduce the incidence and severity of road trauma

-- Continually look for ways to improve the Motor Accident insurance Commission and Nominal Defendant service delivery.
+• identify ways to improve MAIC and Nominal Defendant service delivery.

 Strategic risks and challenges

-Ongoing risks and challenges the Commission and the Nominal Defendant face include:
+Ongoing risks and challenges faced by MAIC and the Nominal Defendant: